Who Should Not Value Your Business

 Valuation Specialists

-Unfortunately, even valuation specialist may not produce good reports.
-A good valuation follows scientific principles and many practitioners simply do not have a deep understanding of fundamentals, or use scientific methods.
-Instead they may be imitating without understanding or relying upon tribal industry knowledge.
+A good valuation follows scientific principles and many practitioners simply do not have a satisfactory understanding of fundamentals, or use scientific methods.
+Instead they may be imitating without understanding, relying upon tribal industry knowledge or applying statistics to historical data.

 Speak with a Valuation Specialist

 Ready to receive a reliable valuation of your business?
-SB Valuations uses a proven, scientific method that is so dependable that it withstands challenges of the IRS, litigation and negotiations.
+SB Valuations uses a proven, scientific method that is so dependable that it withstands challenges of the IRS, litigation and investor negotiations.
 Speak with a specialist today.